List of tallest buildings in Detroit: Tallest buildings

 This list ranks Detroit skyscrapers that stand at least 300 feet (91 m) tall, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
 The "Year" column indicates the year a building was completed.

 Tallest buildings by pinnacle height

 This list ranks Detroit skyscrapers based on their pinnacle height, which includes radio masts and antennas.
 As architectural features and spires can be regarded as subjective, some skyscraper enthusiasts prefer this method of measurement.
 Standard architectural height measurement, which excludes antennas in building height, is included for comparative purposes.
+As the pinnacle height of Hudson's Detroit has not been determined, it is not ranked below.